*This article has been updated for accuracy in May 2020

 - Play with the direction of your strokes

-Note: A coloring book with some pencils makes a fun hostess gift, reward for finishing exams or present for someone who might be laid up for a while.
+Note: Surprise your hostess with a coloring book with some pencils as a thank you gift.
+They make a nice reward for finishing exams or a thoughtful present for someone who might be laid up for a while.